Brisbane City FC

-Brisbane City Football Club is an Australian semi-professional football club based in Newmarket, Brisbane, Queensland.
+Brisbane City Football Club is an Australian association football club based in Newmarket, Brisbane, Queensland.
 Founded in 1952, the club competed in the National Soccer League until the 1986 season where they were relegated back to State League Competition.
 Brisbane City competed in the National Premier Leagues Queensland from 2013, until they were relegated to the lower tier Football Queensland Premier League with one match remaining in the 2020 season.
 They then won 20 out of 20 matches in the 2021 season to earn immediate promotion back to the National Premier Leagues Queensland.
 Home matches are played at Spencer Park.